Hawaiian Electric Industries

 Hawaiian Electric Industries, Inc. (HEI) is the largest supplier of electricity in the U.S. state of Hawaii, supplying power to 95% of Hawaii's population through its electric utilities: Hawaiian Electric Company serving Oahu, Hawai'i Electric Light Company serving The Big Island, and Maui Electric Company serving Maui, Lanai and Molakai.
-In addition, HEI owns a financial institution serving Hawaii, American Savings Bank, and a clean energy and sustainability company, Pacific Current LLC.

 Hawaiian Electric Company (abbreviated HECO and pronounced HEE-coh), Hilo Electric Light Company (later renamed Hawai'i Electric Light Company, abbreviated HELCO and pronounced HEL-coh), and Maui Electric Company (abbreviated MECO and pronounced MEE-coh) employ more than 2,000 people.
 Approximately 20,000 Hawaii residents are shareholders of HECO’s parent company, Hawaiian Electric Industries.
 The company is headquartered in Honolulu.

 The island of Kauai is the only Hawaiian island not supplied by HEI.
 Instead, the consumer-owned Kauai Island Utility Cooperative manages that island's electricity.

 History

 Hawaiian Electric Company incorporated on October 13, 1891.
 Thus, Hawaiian Electric Company began while the independent country of the Kingdom of Hawaii existed.
 Within about 16 years, the utility had 2,500 customers on Oahu.
 By 1914 HECO had started rural service to the windward side of the island and was marketing electric products like refrigerators and flat irons.
 In 1937 HECO broke ground on its second power plant, and transmission lines soon crisscrossed Oahu.